 Of course, if you don't feel the need to split now, don't.
 A single file can still make a complete app.
 It won't affect the final result.

-This step is about organizing your web files into an archive that ToApp can process.
+This step organises your web files into an archive that ToApp can process.
 There are a few important details here, so I'll be thorough — this is where most people run into trouble.

 The single most important rule: index.html must be at the ZIP root